isaacLepley/Alimus-Public/house-rules.md

 Downtime: befriend or train a pet.

 **Arcana** (Int)
+- Identify what spell a magic user is attempting to cast.
+- Determine if a spell available to you could produce the desired effect.
 -
-Downtime: craft a simple magic item
+Downtime: craft a common magic item

 **Athletics** (Str)
 - Jump over the gap between two buildings with awkwardly slanted roofs.
+- Scaling a suitable wall.
+- Pushing, pulling, lifting or carrying something that requires considerable exertion
+Downtime: Put in manual labor to build an addition to a **Bastion**.

 **Deception** (Cha)
 - Disappear into a crowd to evade pursuit.